fareedst/bkpfile/docs/context/testing.md

 - Tests on both macOS and Linux platforms
 - Mocks environment variables for configuration testing
 - Creates temporary configuration files with various content
+- Uses context with timeouts for cancellation testing
+- Simulates disk full and permission denied scenarios
+- Tests with various file sizes and types
+- Validates cleanup in all test scenarios

 ## Test Coverage Requirements
 - All core functions must have unit tests